graphery/graphane-doc/src/guides/svg/10-Transform.md

 # Transform

-The `transform` attribute defines a group of transformation on an element or group of elements.
-With these transformations, we can scale, rotate, move or deform the SVG elements. `transform` receive a list pseudo-functions with parameters separated by space.
+The `transform` attribute defines a group of transformations on an element or group of elements.
+With these transformations, we can scale, rotate, move or deform the SVG elements. `transform` receive a list of pseudo-functions with parameters separated by space.
 With this pseudo-function, we define how we want to transform the graph.

+### In Graphane

+In SVG Graphane API we can use `.transform` with methods such as `.scale()` or `.translate()` and build the transformation step by step with these helpers.
+All these methods return the `.transform` object.
+And, as a result, you can chain the calls of them.

 ## scale()